YZhang50927/MTFL/README.md

 python utils/feature_extractor.py --clip_length [8/32/64] --dataset_path [your data path] --save_dir [your feature path]
 ```

-* You can change the used pretrained feature extractor by specify the model path.
+* You can change the used pretrained feature extractor by specifying the model path.
 ```
 python utils/feature_extractor.py --clip_length [8/32/64] --pretrained_3d [model path]
 ```
+Note: if you use VST pretrained on Kinetics400, you need to change <num_classes> to 400 in line 21 of
+'utils/swin_config/_base/models/swin/swin_tiny.py' to adapt the model size.
+For VST pretrained on VAD, the <num_classes>
+is 18.

 The paths of two feature extractors are listed in the below table, and the default extractor is the VST model pretrained on VAD.

 | Model                         | Path |